xinzhan/core-services.en/help/interface/offer-management/offers.md

 Create and manage offers to be used in Adobe Campaign.

-There are two types of offers in Offer Management:
+There are two types of offers in [!UICONTROL Offer Management]:

 |  Type  | Description  |
 |---|---|